How Watercooling Works

-A watercooling loop comprises several distinct components.
-The CPU and graphics card waterblocks, which conduct heat away from the CPU and into a fluid which passes through the tubing into the radiator which is cooled by one or more fans.
+Custom watercooling is lot more complex than either air cooling or hydrocooling.
+A watercooling loop comprises several distinct components including waterblocks, radiator, pump, reservoir and tubing.
+The CPU and graphics card waterblocks conduct heat away from the CPU and GPU into a fluid which passes through the tubing into the radiator which is then cooled by one or more fans.
 The cooled water passes through the reservoir and then back to the waterblocks to start the process again.

 CPU Waterblocks

-Waterblocks mount on top of the CPU, conducting heat away into the fluid that flows through the interior.
-Make sure you choose a waterblock that is compatible with your CPU.
-You simply need to check what CPU sockets the waterblock supports.
-Here are the list of the most common AMD and Intel CPU ranges and their associated sockets.
-These tables aren’t exhaustive, so check carefully if you’re looking for a cooler for an older CPU.
+A CPU waterblock mounts on top of the CPU, conducting heat away into the fluid that flows through the interior.
+You need to make sure you choose a waterblock that is compatible with your CPU by checking what CPU sockets the waterblock supports.
+Below is a list of the most common AMD and Intel CPU ranges and their associated sockets, however these tables aren’t exhaustive, so check carefully if you’re looking for a cooler for an older CPU.

-Make sure you choose a waterblock that is compatible with your graphics card.
-You can normally tell this from the name of the waterblock, but check carefully as different makes and models of card have different PCBs and require specific waterblocks.
+A GPU waterblock replaces the heatsink and fan on graphics cards, conducting heat away from the hot running components underneath into the water that flows through the interior.
+You need to ensure you choose a waterblock that is compatible with your graphics card, however this is normally made clear by the name of the waterblock, but do check carefully as different makes and models of GPU have different PCBs and require specific waterblocks.

 It’s also a good idea to invest in a GPU backplate, not only do these look great, they normally also help to reduce the temperature of components on the back of the PCB by acting as a giant heatsink.